MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/sales-how-to-view-detailed-customer-ledger-entries.md

 ---
-    title: How to: View Detailed Customer Ledger Entries | Microsoft Docs
+    title: How to View Detailed Customer Ledger Entries | Microsoft Docs
     description: All adjustments to a customer ledger entry, for example, payment discounts or changes in currency exchange rates, are shown in the **Detailed Cust.
 Ledg.
 Entry** window.
     services: project-madeira
     documentationcenter: ''